rocky/python-spark/NEW-FEATURES.rst

 added to the Python distribution before it was removed in a later version.

 But embedding the code was the only option for over a decade.
 Nor were there any automated tests for the program.
-And simple usuable examples were lacking.
+And simple usable examples were lacking.
 (I'm not sure I have been totally successful at addressing this, but what's here now is a much better start.)

-Many of the changes I've added come from using the program and add to the usuability of the parsing system.
+Many of the changes I've added come from using the program and add to the usability of the parsing system.
 I list features below aside from the packaging, tests, and examples mentioned above.

 Comments in Grammar